sagemath/sagewiki_to_gh-2022-10-10/days82.md

 == Venue ==

-'''Lodging and food will be provided for all participants, transportation is NOT provided.'''

 The workshop will take place in a rented house in Paris area.
+Some activities will be held at Paris-Sud university.
 More information to come.

+'''Lodging and food will be provided for all participants, transportation is NOT provided.'''

 == Application ==